 - Dance Dramaturgy: Catalyst, Perspective and Memory Committee Members

-- Awards for 2011: de la Torre Bueno Prize®, Gertrude Lippincott Award, and Distinction in Dance Award
+- Awards for 2011: the de la Torre Bueno Prize®, the Gertrude Lippincott Award, and the Distinction in Dance Award

-- Graduate Student Awards for 2011: Selma Jeanne Cohen Award and Graduate Student Travel Grants
+- Graduate Student Awards for 2011: the Selma Jeanne Cohen Award and the Graduate Student Travel Grants

 Download the full conference poster to share with colleagues and friends (.pdf)